The Essential Best and Average Rate of Convergence of the Exact Line Search Gradient Descent Method: Proof of Theorem and Theorem (ii)

-We consider various choices of $A$ with $n=3$, and for each we estimate the probability distribution of the limit angles $\theta$ with $x^{(0)}$ uniformly distributed on the unit sphere of $\bR^3$.
-As we see from Figure~\ref{fig:Figure3}, the computations suggest that when the intermediate eigenvalue $\lambda_2$ equals $(\lambda_1+\lambda_3)/2$, the distribution of the limit angles peaks at $\tan^{-1}(a^{-1})$, the angle that corresponds to the slowest ROC $(1-a)/(1+a)$.
+We consider various choices of $A$ with $n=3$, and for each we estimate the probability density function of $\theta(U)$ with $U\sim {\rm Uniform}(\mathbb{S}^{n-1})$.
+As we see from Figure~\ref{fig:Figure4}, the computations suggest that when the intermediate eigenvalue $\lambda_2$ equals $(\lambda_1+\lambda_3)/2$, the distribution of the limit angles peaks at $\tan^{-1}(a^{-1})$, the angle that corresponds to the slowest ROC $(1-a)/(1+a)$.
 The mere presence of an intermediate eigenvalue, as long as it is not too close to $\lambda_1$ or $\lambda_3$, concentrates the limit angle $\theta$ near $\tan^{-1}(a^{-1})$.
 Moreover, the effect gets more prominent when $a^{-1}={\rm cond}(A)$ is large.
-The horizontal lines in Figure~\ref{fig:Figure3} correspond to Akaike's lower bound of ROC in \eqref{eq:LowerBound}; the computations illustrates that the bound is tight.
+The horizontal lines in Figure~\ref{fig:Figure4} correspond to Akaike's lower bound of ROC in \eqref{eq:LowerBound}; the computations illustrates that the bound is tight.

+Finally, we compute the sample minimum, mean and maximum of the ROC based on the four sets of eigenvalues $\lambda$ in Figure~\ref{fig:Figure4} and two additional $\lambda$'s in 4-D, using in each case a sample of ${\rm Uniform}(\mathbb{S}^{n-1})$ of size $10^7$ as the initial vector.
+As we can already tell from the densities in Figure~\ref{fig:Figure4}, the sample mean is significantly closer to the worst case ROC than to the essential best case ROC.